Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: Results

 Note that the linear decision rule studied in previous subsection belongs to $\setflb$, and corresponds to $g(x) = x$.

-We try to understand the dynamics when the decision rule belongs to the above class and is non-linear.
-We show that non-linearity hinders the convergence of the dynamics to paths with minimum leakage or the shortest path.
-In particular, we show that for every non-linear rule $g \in \setflb$, there exists a setting of leakage in which the dynamics fail to converge to the path with minimum leakage.
+We study the dynamics when the decision rule belongs to the family of decision rules defined above and is non-linear.
+We show that for every non-linear rule $g \in \setflb$, there exists a setting of leakage parameters in which the dynamics fails to converge to the path with the minimum leakage.

-\begin{restatable}{prop}{secondprop} Consider any graph $G$ consisting of two parallel paths from $s$ to $d$.
-When the incoming forward and backward flows are fixed, for every non-linear decision rule $g \in \setflb$, there exists a setting of leakage parameter dependent on $g$, such that the dynamics do not converge to the path with the minimum leakage. \end{restatable} Similarly, we show an analogous result for the increasing flow case with no leakage. \begin{restatable}{prop}{thirdprop} Consider any graph $G$ consisting of two parallel paths from $s$ to $d$ with a unique shortest path.
-When the leakage is zero for all the vertices, for every non-linear decision rule $g \in \setflb$, there exists a setting where the incoming forward and backward flows increase by a fixed multiplicative factor at each time, such that the dynamics do not converge to the shortest path.
-This multiplicative factor is chosen as a function of $g$. \end{restatable}
+\begin{restatable}{theorem}{secondprop} Consider any graph $G$ consisting of two parallel paths from $s$ to $d$.
+When the incoming flow is fixed, for every non-linear decision rule $g \in \setflb$, there exists a setting of leakage parameters and initial pheromone and flow levels dependent on $g$, such that the dynamics does not converge to the path with the minimum leakage.

+\end{restatable} We show an analogous result for the increasing flow case with no leakage. \begin{restatable}{theorem}{thirdprop} Consider any graph $G$ consisting of two parallel paths from $s$ to $d$ with a unique shortest path.
+When the leakage is zero for all the vertices, for every non-linear decision rule $g \in \setflb$, there exists a setting of initial pheromone and flow levels, with incoming flow increasing by a fixed multiplicative factor at each time step, such that the dynamics does not converge to the shortest path.
+The multiplicative factor and initial pheromone and flow levels are chosen as a function of $g$.